mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/authenticate-alice-and-bob/kotlin.md

 You should see login screen with two buttons `Login Bob` and `Login Alice`.
 After clicking one of them user should login in and empty chat screen should open.

-You're now ready to rerieve and send messages.
+You're now ready to retrieve and send messages.